On your application, we will ask you to provide the following information about your educational background:

 - Language proficiency

-There is no preferred curriculum for undergraduate study.
+We do not prefer a particular curriculum for undergraduate study.
 Instead, we look at how you have challenged yourself throughout your academic career and how you have performed.
-If you have earned academic honors, we give you the opportunity to list them in the application.

 - A U.S. bachelor’s degree or equivalent is required for admission to the Stanford MBA Program.